Irritable Bowel Syndrome (IBS)

 Overview

-IBS is twice as common in women than men and estimates say between 10% to 20% of people may suffer from IBS.
+It is twice as common in women compared to men.
+Estimates say between 10% to 20% of people may suffer from IBS in the UK.
 Symptoms tend to begin in teenagers and young adults, although people of all ages can be affected.

 Causes

-These contractions can give rise to the discomfort, cramping or pain patients may feel in the abdomen, as well as the symptoms of diarrhoea or constipation.
+These contractions can give rise to discomfort, cramping or pain in the stomach.
+It can also cause diarrhea or constipation.

-Research into IBS has shown that some patients have overly sensitive nerves in the digestive tract which makes them feel stronger pain sensations compared to healthy people and possibly makes them more sensitive to even normal contractions of the digestive tract.
+Research into the condition has shown that some patients have overly sensitive nerves in their digestive system.
+This may make them feel stronger pain sensations compared to healthy people.
+This sensitivity of the nervous system may also make them more sensitive to even normal contractions of the digestive tract.

-Some research has shown contracting an infection called gastroenteritis may increase your risk of developing IBS.
+Some research has shown that contracting an infection called gastroenteritis may increase your risk of developing IBS.
+There is also some evidence to suggest a family history of IBS increases the risk of getting the condition.

-Stress and diet are important factors that can worsen or improve symptoms of IBS.
+Stress and diet are other important factors that can worsen or improve symptoms of IBS.

 Treatments

-Antispasmodics - These are used to relieve abdominal pain and cramping.
-Our doctors can prescribe Mebeverine (in normal release and modified-release formulations) and Peppermint Oil capsules.
-In our shop section, you can buy another antispasmodic called Buscopan (Hyoscine).
+Antispasmodics are used to relieve abdominal pain and cramping.
+IBS tablets like Mebeverine and Colpermin capsules (peppermint oil for IBS) are examples of antispasmodics.
+In our shop section, you can buy another antispasmodic called Buscopan, which contains the active ingredient hyoscine.

 Diet